Tornado outbreak of May 4–6, 2007: Aftermath

 Marine One, carrying George W. Bush, flies over the devastated community of Greensburg, Kansas Wednesday, May 9, 2007.

 Hours after the tornado hit, Greensburg was judged unsafe and was fully evacuated.
 Some of the injured were transferred to hospitals in Dodge City and Wichita.
 The Kansas National Guard was called in to assist in the security measures.
 Over 100 Red Cross officials were called in while some worked with the Federal Emergency Management Agency for the recovery efforts.
 Shelters were established at the Haviland High School and Barclay College in nearby Haviland, Kansas and the Oddfellow Lodge in Macksville, Kansas.
 After the tornado, looting was reported in the community and at least seven suspects, including four soldiers that were not part of the relief effort and went to Greensburg on their own, were arrested and faced charges of burglary and theft.
 A dusk-to-dawn curfew was put in place in the community after the tornado hit.

 The center of Greensburg, Kansas, 12 days after being hit by the 2007 tornado.

-The American Red Cross maintained a list of "Safe and Well" families at their website disastersafe.redcross.org.

-Meanwhile, officials also set up a shelter for lost and injured animals as they reported to have found 163 animals alive in Greensburg after the tornado.
+Officials set up a shelter for lost and injured animals as they reported to have found 163 animals alive in Greensburg after the tornado.
 Kansas Governor Kathleen Sebelius and President George W. Bush both declared Kiowa County a disaster area.

 Total damage from the outbreak was estimated at $268 million, and insured damage from the Greensburg tornado alone was estimated at $153 million.
-Following the devastating EF5 tornado, Greensburg's population declined and has continued to decline through 2024.
+Following the devastating EF5 tornado, Greensburg's population declined and had continued to decline through 2024.